 It is impossible, in a brief guide, to cover the actual writing of a thesis.
 There are diverse requirements for different disciplines and there are many guides (of varying quality) to the writing process.
 The supervisor and library references should be consulted for guidance.
-The Centre for Higher Education Research, Teaching and Learning (CHERTL) provides supervision related support to staff and the Centre for Postgraduate Studies provides support to candidates regarding the writing and research process.
+The Centre for Postgraduate Studies provides support to candidates regarding the writing and research process and provides support to supervisors in this regard through the Strengthening Postgraduate Supervision course.